Parts of a Web Address

 If you own a company called "AAA Business Accounting", it doesn't make any sense for you to put your website at abcdepartmentstore.web, does it?

 The address of a website is such a major branding concern for some people that they actually choose a name for their company based on what domain names are available for registration.

 Ease of use

-If your domain name is 35 letters long and contains a hyphen, an underscore, and a nonstandard spelling of a common word, people are going to have a hard time typing it in to their browser's navigation bar.
+If your domain name is 35 characters long and contains a hyphen, an underscore, and a nonstandard spelling of a common word, people are going to have a hard time typing it into their browser's navigation bar.

 On the other hand, this might not matter.
 Are people most likely to arrive at your website after clicking on some link, or after seeing it on your sign?

-It's a good idea to think about how potential traffic patterns onto your site before making a decision.
+It's a good idea to think about potential traffic patterns to your site before making a decision.

 Some TLDs (the .com or .org part) are more trusted than others.

 It is tempting to get the .net domain name if the .com version of the name you want is already taken.
 But this is almost always a bad idea.